benpaullamb/amazon-extension/README.md

 2. Press the extension icon in the top left.

+3. Enter a minimum number of ratings and press filter.

-The search results on this page will now only include products with more than 1000 ratings.
+The search results on this page will now only include products with more than e.g. 1000 ratings.

 ## Roadmap

-- [ ] Popup with min number of ratings input
+None

 ## Release History

+- v0.2.0
+  - Added Vue
+  - Popup
+  - Icon
 - v0.1.0
   - Initial design